Delayed Diagnosis Attorneys

 Delayed Diagnosis

 Early diagnosis can be key to recovering from many significant diseases and illnesses.
 If a physician fails to diagnose a debilitating and life-threatening condition in a timely manner, the patient could suffer irreparable harm or even succumb to their medical condition.
 If a healthcare provider failed to diagnose you or a loved one when the signs of the illness or condition were present, you should consider your legal options.
-The delayed diagnosis attorneys at Friedman Schuman have over 40 years of experience representing the victims of medical malpractice.
-If you believe you have a delayed diagnosis medical malpractice case, contact Friedman Schuman today to schedule a consultation.
+The delayed diagnosis attorneys at Friedman Schuman Layser have over 40 years of experience representing the victims of medical malpractice.
+If you believe you have a delayed diagnosis medical malpractice case, contact Friedman Schuman Layser today to schedule a consultation.

 Consequences of a delayed diagnosis